-This study iwas based on primary data which was sourced by means of questionnaire and structured interview, granted to individuals in diverse costume businesses from across the six geo-political zones in the country namely: the North East, the North West, the North Central, the South East, the South West and the South South.
-Ninety (90) respondents were involved in the study comprising: (1) Individuals in the retail sales of costume materials (Merchandizing).
+This study is based on primary data which was sourced by means of questionnaire and phone call interview, granted to individuals in diverse costume businesses from across the six geo-political zones in the country namely: the North East, the North West, the North Central, the South East, the South West and the South South.
+Ninety (90) respondents were involved in the study (15 respondents from each geo-political zone), comprising: (1) Individuals in the retail sales of costume materials (Merchandizing).
 (2) Individuals in the retail renting of costumes (Renting services).
-(3)-Individuals in the production of costumes (Product designers).
-(4)-Individuals in the dressing of costume users (costumer services).
+(3).Individuals in the production of costumes (Product designers) (4).
+Individuals in the dressing of costume users (costumer services).
+The ninety respondents were selecting using multistage sampling technique, following proportionate sampling procedure.
 Both questionnaire and phone call interview that were granted elicited responses from the respondents pertaining mainly to their income inflow from their costumes and accessories businesses.
-A total of thirty three (33) were reached through telephone calls while fifty seven (57) were reached through questionnaire.
+A total of thirty three (33) were reached through telephone calls while fifty seven (57) were reached through a questionnaire